2014 Campers Picnic

 Events include “Thanksgiving in the Woods”, “Campers’ Christmas”, and “Picnic in the Park”.
 We hand out food, clothing and other supplies, while volunteers provide music and fellowship.

-We assist in other ways
+We help in other ways